The Conservative Party has awarded an NHS contract to Uber to provide them with ambulance drivers for the next decade, according to latest reports.

 Health Secretary Sajid Javid is said to have pushed for the move, which was green-lit by Prime Minister Boris Johnson, to help increase NHS funding.

 “The contract will provide more NHS funding to pay top quality directors to tell us where the health service is going wrong.
-And patients will enjoy the top quality service that only Uber provides,”
+And patients will enjoy the top quality service that only Uber provides,” said Javid in a press conference earlier today.

 It’s believed that Uber paid £180 million for the contract, money they plan to recoup by charging ambulance users a moderate fee for the service.